Bengali Hindu diaspora: Europe

-In Italy, the Bengali Hindus celebrate Durga Puja in Bologna, Brescia, Rome and Milan.
-There are around 150 Bengali Hindu families in Paris.
+In Italy, the moderate community of Bengali Hindus celebrate Durga Puja in Bologna and Rome.
+There are around 15,000 Bengali Hindu families in Paris.
 The Bengali Hindus began to migrate to Germany in the 1950s and the 1960s.

 Notable Bengali Hindus in Europe include British Communist leader Rajani Palme Dutt, German politician Anita Bose Pfaff, German football manager Robin Dutt, and the richest hotelier of Sweden Bicky Chakraborty.

 North America

-According to the Canadian Encyclopedia the Bengali Hindus began to arrive in Canada as professionals in the 1960s.
-However, other scholars have put the date in the 1970s.
-In 1991, there were an estimated 2,000 Bengali Hindus living in Canada, mainly from India.
+Bengali Hindus began to arrive in Canada in the 1970s.
+In 1991, there were an estimated 4,000 Bengali Hindus living in Canada, mainly from India.
 However, after the IT boom in the late 1990s, more and more professionals began to settle in Canada.
-According to the 2006 census, there are 12,130 Bengali Hindus in Canada.
+According to the 2006 census, there are 52,130 Bengali Hindus in Canada.
 The Bengali Hindus are mostly concentrated in the cities of Toronto, Ottawa, Montreal, Edmonton, Calgary, Vancouver and Halifax.

 The earliest Bengali Hindus in the United States were the revolutionaries fighting for Indian independence.
 They arrived in the first few decades of the twentieth century.
 Examples include Noni Gopal Bose, the father of Bose Corp's Amar Bose.
-In 1913, the Bengali Hindu Akhoy Kumar Mozumdar became the second Indian-born person to get U.S. citizenship.
+In 1913, the Bengali Hindu Okhoy Kumar Mozumdar became the second Indian-born person to get U.S. citizenship after the Punjabi Sikh Bhagat Singh Thind who was the first one to obtain it after the United States v.
+Bhagat Singh Thind court case.
 Later the citizenship was stripped from him for not being White/Caucasian.
-In the 1960s, professionals began to settle in the United States.
-The present Bengali Hindu population is around 47,600.
 According to the 2006 census, there were around 33,400 Bengali Hindus of Indian origin in the United States.